hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 Similar to what we did above, you can put this (or a similar) command in the `.bashrc` file so it is available when you log on next time.

 > ### `.bashrc` versus `.bash_profile`
 > `.bash_profile` is executed for login shells, while `.bashrc` is executed for interactive non-login shells.
 When you login (type username and password) to O2 the `.bash_profile` is executed.
-So if you want the alias available when you login, you will want to put it in your `.bash_profile`
+So if you want the alias available **only** when you login, you will want to put it in your `.bash_profile`

 ## Copying files to and from the cluster <a name="rsync"></a>